pdjr-archive/pdjr-skplugin-tank-monitor/README.md

 __labels__\
 This array property gathers together a collection of label definitions.
 Each label definition supplies some text or iconography which will be used to decorate the data source selected by __path__ and defines whether or not the label should be displayed permanently or only when some trigger condition is met.

-Each entry in the __labels__ array defines a *label* which will be displayed at the top of the data region associated with __path__.

-There are two properties for each label definition.
+Each label definition may include the following properties.

 __content__\
-Specifies some text or the name of an SVG icon file which will form the displayed element.
+This striSpecifies some text or the name of an SVG icon file which will form the displayed element.

 __trigger__\
 Is optional: if present, __label__ is only displayed when the trigger